VU (album): Critical reception

-VU was ranked number 3 among the "Albums of the Year" for 1985 by NME.
 Village Voice rock critic Robert Christgau wrote, "It's goofy, relaxed, simultaneously conversational and obscure, an effect accentuated by the unfinished feel of takes the band never prepared for public consumption.
 As a result, especially given PolyGram's state-of-the-art remix, it's their most listenable record."
+Rolling Stone's David Fricke claimed that "V.U. captures the band at the height of its powers, refining the edginess of the early records with a polished, accessible sound that doesn't compromise its spirit of adventure."
+Trouser Press called the album "stupendous" and added that its songs "show the Velvet Underground stoking the rock'n'roll fire that blazed forth on Loaded: 'Foggy Notion' is a timeless raveup of classical simplicity".